sarl/sarl-jekyll-website/docs/official/tools/Sarldoc.md

 The `sarldoc` command allows method comment inheritance in type declarations to fill in missing text or to explicitly inherit method comments.
 Constructors, fields, and nested types do not inherit documentation comments.

-<caution>The source file for an inherited method must be on the path for the documentation comment to be available to
+> **_Caution:_** The source file for an inherited method must be on the path for the documentation comment to be available to
-copy.
-Neither the class nor its package needs to be passed in on the command line.</caution>
+> copy.
+Neither the class nor its package needs to be passed in on the command line.

 When a main description, or `@return`, `@param`, or `@throws` tag is missing from a method comment, the `sarldoc` command copies the corresponding main description or tag comment from the method it overrides or implements (if any).